This post may contain affiliate links.

 Ingredients:

 - pumpkin: I always opt for canned no matter how many times I say I am going to make my own pumpkin purée.
 Canned works well and I keep it in the pantry all year round!
+Make sure you pick the pumpkin purée and not pumpkin pie filling as that is already sweetened and spiced and will be a bit too much.

 - butter: I use unsalted.
 Make sure it is softened to room temperature.